EdmundBenedict/lordcephei.github.io/pages/cl.md

 :  Add external potential.
 Not documented yet.
 ^
 {::nomarkdown}<a name="wrhoat"></a>{:/}**-\-wrhoat**
-:  Write partial atomic densities to atom files
+:  Write partial atomic densities to atom files.
 ^
 {::nomarkdown}<a name="wrhomt"></a>{:/}**-\-wrhomt &thinsp;\|&thinsp; -\-wpotmt**
 :  Not documented yet.